 Studies show that even mild sleep deprivation is enough to contribute to an accident.
 The driver may be unable to notice a hazard and stop in time to avoid a collision, resulting in a devastating high-speed rear-end collision or override accident.
 Sadly, many occupants in smaller vehicles suffer fatal injuries in these collisions.

-If you get injured or a loved one dies in a trucking accident and you suspect that the trucker was in violation of his or her HOS regulations, a Denver attorney who specializes in truck accident cases can help you gather evidence to prove fault.
+If you get injured or a loved one dies in a trucking accident and you suspect that the trucker was in violation of his or her HOS regulations, a Denver truck accident attorney can help you gather evidence to prove fault.
 A lawyer can conduct a comprehensive investigation of the crash to determine fault and causation.

 Trucking companies and their drivers are required to maintain logs and records that document a driver’s hours of service.
 An Denver wrongful death attorney can subpoena these records from a trucking company, access the truck’s black box information, review the police report, interview witnesses and take other steps to collect evidence to prove violated HOS rules.

 You have the burden of proof in a trucking accident claim, meaning you must show that the truck driver or trucking company is more likely to be at fault for your accident than not.
 Hiring an attorney from the beginning of your case can make it easier to meet your burden of proof and collect the financial compensation that you deserve.
-Request a free consultation at The Fang Law Firm to learn more.
+Request a free consultation at Fang Accident Lawyers to learn more.